semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

         name: 'Run Semgrep scan with current branch'
         script:
           # Use a BitBucket Pipelines environment variable.
-          # It automatically detects the current commit the job is scanning.
+          # It automatically sets the current commit the job is scanning.
           - export SEMGREP_COMMIT=$BITBUCKET_COMMIT
           ...
 ```

 ### `SEMGREP_REPO_NAME`

-Set `SEMGREP_REPO_NAME` in your CI job TODO .
+Set `SEMGREP_REPO_NAME` to define the repository name for the URL used to generate hyperlinks.
 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

 Examples: